valentjn/vscode-ltex/README.md

 Download [ltex-ls](https://github.com/valentjn/ltex-ls/releases) and/or a Java distribution (for instance [AdoptOpenJDK](https://adoptopenjdk.net/)) individually and set `ltex.ltex-ls.path` and/or `ltex.java.path` to the respective locations.
 If you do this, the versions of ltex-ls and/or Java have to satisfy the following requirements:

 * The version of ltex-ls must be smaller than or equal to the version of LT<sub>E</sub>X itself (this extension).
 Most of the time you want to choose the newest version of ltex-ls that satisfies this requirement.
 A newer version of ltex-ls will not work, an older version might not work.
 * The version of Java must be at least 11.
+Some Java distributions offer a JRE and a JDK; in this case, the JRE (Java Runtime Environment) is sufficient.

 ## Extension Settings